 Garlic varieties are typically separated into two types, commonly referred to as softneck and hardneck.
 Softneck varieties grow best in climates with milder winters and work great for braiding and storage.
 They have relatively mild flavors and are the varieties you’ll typically find at grocery stores.
 Hardneck varieties adapt well to colder winter climates and produce a long flowering stem called a scape, which is popular for cooking.
-They typically have more complex flavors than softneck that vary from mild, to musky, to hot and spicy.
+They typically have more complex flavors than softneck, varying from mild, to musky, to hot and spicy.
 Both types typically perform well here on the Front Range.

 Originally published on September 4th, 2018.
-Updated on September 30th, 2020.
+Updated on August 31st, 2021.